How to Become a Data Analyst in Malaysia

 What basic skills you should have as a Data Analyst?

 You will probably need to possess skills in mathematics, statistics, communications as well as work with tools that are designed to carry out data analytics and visualizations.
+In Malaysia, there is a growing demand for data analysts with expertise in big data, machine learning, and proficiency in tools like Python and R.

 Ready to explore this high-demand career.
 Them keep reading!